vertico.el - VERTical Interactive COmpletion

 12.3 tmm-menubar

-The text menu bar works well with Vertico but always shows a ‘*Completions*’ buffer, which is unwanted if you use the Vertico UI.
-This completion buffer can be disabled with an advice.
+The text menu bar works well with Vertico but always shows a ‘*Completions*’ buffer, which is unwanted if Vertico is used.
+Right now the completion buffer can be disabled with an advice.
 If you disabled the standard GUI menu bar and prefer the Vertico interface you may also overwrite the default F10 keybinding.

 (keymap-global-set "<f10>" #'tmm-menubar)